shawenyao/jekyll-now/_posts/2023-01-09-A-Distributed-Motion-Controlled-Lighting-System.md

-To my great surprise, the paper scroll does an extraordinarily good job at eliminating the false alarms, by virtue of limiting the range of the sensor's visibility.
+To my great surprise, the paper scroll does an extraordinarily good job at getting rid of the false alarms, by virtue of limiting the range of the sensor's visibility.
 What's more, since I positioned the scroll to point upward, my cat can no longer trigger the sensor - yet another unexpected yet delightful side effect.

 ## Appendix
 * [Repository](https://github.com/shawenyao/light)